Joao-TheCosmosIsInfinite/Joao-TheCosmosIsInfinite/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
 Data Science at <a target="_blank" href="https://www.datascienceacademy.com.br/">Data Science Academy</a>
 - 👯 I’m looking to collaborate on ...
-Python, R
+Python, SQL
 - 🤔 I’m looking for help with ...
 AWS, GCP
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: ...
 He/ Him